rabbitmq/support-tools/docs/Reporting_RabbitMQ_For_Kubernetes_Issues.md

   kubectl get PackageInstall tanzu-rabbitmq-install -o yaml > tanzu-rabbitmq.yml
   ```

-If prerequisites are ok, next, check the Operator and RabbitMQ server information.
+If the prerequisites are ok, next, check the Operator and RabbitMQ server information.

 ## <a id="retrieve-operator-details" class="anchor" href="retrieve-operator-details">Retrieving Information about the Deployed Operators</a>